benmooo/benmooo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on render0
+- 🔭 I’m currently working on aetheria
 - 🌱 I’m currently learning computer graphics
 - 👯 I’m looking to collaborate on game arts
 - 🤔 I’m looking for help with mathmatics